tmykkanen/sojourners_church/README.md

 - [ ] TODO: Run lighthouse checks
 - [ ] TODO: Tweak image handling to only require one image format for series?
 - [ ] TODO: update links / content in pages
+- [ ] TODO: add preacher bio conditionally if no post body present